-I feed my monstera, like all of my houseplants, during the Spring, Summer and into the Fall with our Sacred Soil Tonic.
+We feed all our monstera during the growing season of spring, summer and into fall with our Sacred Soil Tonic.

 Monstera also do wonderfully in tight fitting pots with just standard, organic potting soil.
 I love topping them off with our locally harvested tree moss too.
 Moss keeps the soil a more bit hydrated and adds a nice aesthetic (unless you are dealing with fungus gnats, in that case I recommend allowing the top two inches of soil to dry out between waterings to discourage fungus gnat larvae growth).
 I also dress up the soil with rocks or decorative sand for most of my houseplants to give them a nice finished look.
 But I understand the appeal of just soil, too.
 Whatever feels right to you and your space, go for it!

 Monstera will eventually send out aerial roots in search of water.
 It’s fun to keep a mason jar full of water on the floor to allow those roots to snake their way around the jar, simulating a more natural environment for them.
 Change the water out every week or two if you decide to try this method out too.
 I eventually add the roots back into the pot and into the soil.
 In the wild, monstera vine their way up trees and allow those aerial roots to dangle beautifully all the way down to the rainforest floor to soak up the moist ground.